andybeet/website/_posts/2024-12-01-semantic_vesioning.md

 * Changes in the MINOR component refer to changes such as new features.
 These new features integrate with the package, they complement other features already present, and do NOT break existing code.
 * Changes in the MAJOR component refer to changes that would break existing code.
 For example, if a user was using a particular function in your package, and you changed the code in this function that resulted in a different output structure, the users code would break.
 This would be "backward incompatible"

+## Examples

 Suppose a package is currently at version 3.5.1

 * If one or more bugs were fixed (PATCH), the next release would be version 3.5.2
 * If a new feature was added (MINOR), the next release would be version 3.6.0.
-(Note the PATCH is reset to zero.
+(Note, the PATCH is reset to zero.
 It would not be 3.6.1)
 * If a new breaking change was added (MAJOR), the next release would be version 4.0.0.
 (Note, both MINOR and PATCH are reset to zero)
 * If several bugs were fixed (PATCH) and a couple of new features (MINOR), the next release would be version 3.6.0.
-(Note: Default to the higher order change, MINOR)
+(Note, default to the higher order change, MINOR)
 * If several bugs were fixed (PATCH), a couple of new features added (MINOR), and a restructure of the package (MAJOR), the next release would be version 4.0.0.
-(Note: Default to the higher order change, MAJOR)
+(Note, default to the higher order change, MAJOR)

 I think you get it!
 Enough said.